-In exercising authority, managersneed audit information to find out whether the company is the right place to invest so that an audit opinion that is not immediately published is bad news (Pradhitasari & Pardi, 2021).Auditors need more time to audit companies with a qualified opinion, hence it will cause a report lag(Khoufi & Khoufi.
-2018).
-The qualified opinion indicatesthe auditor believes the financial statements is not in accordance with actual conditions (Ali & Svofri Yeni.
-2019).
+In exercising authority, managers need audit information to find out whether the company is the right place to invest so that an audit opinion that is not immediately published is bad news (Pradhitasari & Pardi, 2021).
+Auditors need more time to audit companies with a qualified opinion, hence it will cause a report lag (Khoufi & Khoufi, 2018).
+The qualified opinion indicates the auditor believes the financial statements is not in accordance with actual conditions (Ali & Syofri Yeni, 2019).
 Companies with an unqualified opinion tend to report faster because it is good news, while a qualified opinion is bad news.
 Therefore, they tend to delay their statements for publication (Arifuddin et al., 2017).
-Furthermore, audit opinion does not affect report lag because it is only a small part of these statements that has no impact on the lag(Handoko & Marshella, 2020).
-In this study, the audit opinion was assessed with a dummy variable, coded 1 when the company gets a qualified opinion and 0 whenit gets an unqualified one(Khoufi & Khoufi, 2018).
+Furthermore, audit opinion does not affect report lag because it is only a small part of these statements that has no impact on the lag (Handoko & Marshella, 2020).
+In 42 s study, the audit opinion was assessed with a dummy variable, coded 1 when the company gets a qualified opinion and 0 when it gets an unqualified one (Khoufi & Khoufi, 2018).
 The hypothesis proposed is as follows:

-H1 : Audit opinion has a significant effect on the report lag

-The higher the total assets owned by the company, the more complex its operational activities and more information produced(Rani & Ni Nyoman Alit Triani, 2021).
-Large companies will try to speed up the completion of their audits and consistently submit their financial statements early to maintain their image to the public.
+H1 : Audit opinion has a significant effect on the report lag and consistently submit their financial statements early to maintain their image to the public.
 These statements reporting will take longer when the size of the company large due to the more complex information that need to be audited coupled with a wider procedure.
-Therefore, in large companies, the management is given incentives to reduce audit report lag because of close monitoring from interested parties and receives greater external audited pressure to announce financial statements early.
+Therefore, in large companies, the management is given incentives to reduce audit report lag because of close monitoring from interested parties and receives greater external pressure to announce audited financial statements early.
 This shows that the larger the company, the shorter the audit report lag.
-Also, firm size has a negative effect on audit report lag, which implies that the larger the size, the faster it will submit these statements, and vice versa(Fujianti & Satria, 2020; Shofiyah & Wilujeng Suryani, 2020).
-Other studies showed empirical evidence of companies that have gone public get the same monitoring by stakeholders and they have the same pressure to immediately complete the audit (R. D. Jayati, Z.

-Machmuddah, 2020).
-Firm size does not have a significant negative effect on auditing(Escaloni & Mareque, 2021).
+Also, firm size has a negative effect on audit report lag, which implies that the larger the size, the faster it will submit these statements, and vice versa (Fujianti & Satria, 2020; Shofiyah & Wilujeng Suryani, 2020).
+Other studies showed empirical evidence of companies that have gone public get the same monitoring by stakeholders and they have the same pressure to immediately complete the audit (R. D. Javati, Z. Machmuddah, 2020).
+Firm size does not have a significant negative effect on auditing (Escaloni & Mareque, 2021).
 In this study, the firm size was measured using the total assets (Khoufi & Khoufi, 2018).
 The following hypothesis was proposed: